MENUMENU

 • Super quick prep: All it takes is a blender and a popsicle mold.
 Quick, easy and kid friendly!

 • Light, interesting, and refreshing: Most popsicles are one-note, with a single unchanging flavor.
 We add in lime juice, zest, and mint to counteract the creaminess of the yogurt and the sweetness of the melons.
-These yogurt popsicles are perfectly balanced and delicious.
+These melon popsicles are perfectly balanced and delicious.
 Perfect for kids and adults alike!

 🍉 Ingredients